+Issue Possible actions Lead agencies and partners

+Character and Conservation

-Issue Possible actions Lead agencies and partners Character and C onservation Protect Work with St Albans to add the non-designated heritage assets, identified in Policy S4, to the District Local St Stephen Parish heritage assets List.
+Protect Work with St Albans to add the non-designated heritage assets, identified in Policy S4, to the District Local St Stephen Parish

+heritage assets List.
 Consider allocation of funds to contribute to heritage conservation where identified as required.
-Council Environment an d appearance Woodland management Explore opportunities to plant/better manage woodlands within the Parish.
-St Stephen Parish Council Woodland Trust Management and maintenance of drains and ditches Work with local partners and agencies to ensure that ditches and drains are effectively monitored and maintained to reduce the risk of flooding.
-St Stephen Parish Council St Albans District Council Water Companies Health, educatio on and leisure • Better access to doctors and dentist Canvas residents to discover doctor concerns.
-Liaise with key commissioning and delivery partners to ascertain longer term need.
-Clinical commissioning group GPs Community To safeguard valued community facilities Undertake an audit of existing facilities and their usage to determine if they would be suitable candidates to register as an Asset of Community Value.
-Parish Council / Residents Associations / SADC
+Council

+Environment and appearance

+Woodland Explore opportunities to plant/better manage woodlands within the Parish.
+St Stephen Parish

+management Council

+Woodland Trust

+Management Work with local partners and agencies to ensure that ditches and drains are effectively monitored and St Stephen Parish

+and maintained to reduce the risk of flooding.
+Council

+maintenance of St Albans District

+drains and Council

+ditches Water Companies

+Health, education and leisure

+Better access Canvas residents to discover doctor concerns.
+Liaise with key commissioning and delivery partners to Clinical commissioning

+to doctors and ascertain longer term need. group

+dentist GPs

+Community

+To safeguard Undertake an audit of existing facilities and their usage to determine if they would be suitable candidates Parish Council /

+valued to register as an Asset of Community Value.
+Residents Associations

+community / SADC

+facilities